 What is the meaning of Fostering a Relationship?

 A relationship is a way in which two or more individuals or things are connected or the state of being connected.
 Everything in the universe is related.
 Every human relationship is fostered by Trust, Love, Respect, Attention, and communication.
 It is never too late to develop good relationships in our lives.
 We can learn to love and form healthy relationships as adults by improving communication, learning to trust, and learning to give and respect.
-Interpersonal and Intrapersonal relate to how a person relates to others and understands themself.
-Emotional Intelligence is essential in the formation and development, maintenance, and enhancement of meaningful relationships.
+Interpersonal and Intrapersonal relate to how a person relates to others and understands themselves.
+Emotional intelligence is essential in the formation and development, maintenance, and enhancement of meaningful relationships.

 Tips on how to foster healthy relationships

 Communication: Many relationships turn sour because of a lack of proper communication.
 The importance of effective communication cannot be emphasized enough.
 Lack of communication always leads to misunderstandings and by proper communication, we can avoid this.

-Agree to disagree: Be aware that some problems may not have common solutions.
+Agree To Disagree: Be aware that some problems may not have common solutions.
 At such times agree to disagree; in situations when it is necessary to have consensus, try to look at the situation objectively and follow a process to arrive at a fair decision.

-Be yourself: Be real, your genuine self.
-This lessens the burden of trying to be someone else to please the others in the relationship, be it a spouse, parent, child or any other relationship.
+Be Yourself: Be real, your genuine self.
+This lessens the burden of trying to be someone else to please the others in the relationship, be it a spouse, parent, child, or any other relationship.

 Bring in humor: Every communication in a relationship need not be serious and meaningful.
 Allow some humor; keep the environment fun and easy.
 Be happy and make others happy.
 One should not be so serious in life.
 Humor and laughter are always needed to make a better relationship.

 Support: Be supportive of each other’s decisions.
 Discuss before making decisions that impact the family, relationship.
 Be understanding of each other’s emotional, intellectual, spiritual, and self-development needs.